mfeyerab/MATFX/README.md

 -------
 -MATLAB toolboxes:  curve fitting and statistics

--MATNWB repository: Code has been written for Release v2.3.0.1, you find it [here](https://github.com/NeurodataWithoutBorders/matnwb)
+-MATNWB repository: Code has been written using Release v2.3.0.1, you find it [here](https://github.com/NeurodataWithoutBorders/matnwb) and should be compatabile with v2.2.5 and v2.3.0; for analysis of NWB 1.0 files a transcription is necessary.

 -export_fig:  you find it [here](https://www.mathworks.com/matlabcentral/fileexchange/23629-export_fig)